skellynb/Recipe-page-challenge/README.md

 ### What I learned
-This is my first website ill ever create, i hope to get better, I learnt how this code tells a web browser how to read text on a webpage, it is very crucial. i also got to know more about css styles.
+This is the first website i'll ever create, I hope to get better, I learnt how this code tells a web browser how to read text on a webpage, it is very crucial. i also got to know more about css styles.
 ```html
  <head>
             <meta charset="UTF-8">